FlexibleToast/CentOS-8-LEMP/README.md

 1. Set the hostname of your server by changing `hostname` at the line:

-      - `hosts: hostname #Change this be the hosts you require`
+      - `hosts: hostname #Change this to the host you require`

 2. Set the root password for the MariaDB by changing `changeme` at the line: